timescale/docs/timescaledb/how-to-guides/configuration/about-configuration.md

 ---
 title: About configuration in TimescaleDB
-excerpt: About the configuration settings for TimescaleDB
+excerpt: About the TimescaleDB configurations
 keywords: [configuration, memory, workers, settings]
 ---